 Fort Worth’s first cemetery, Pioneers Rest (1850), was called simply “the city cemetery” until Oakwood was established.
 Then Pioneers Rest became known as “the old cemetery” and Oakwood as “the new cemetery.”
 The new cemetery was not named “Oakwood” until 1885, and even after that it was often referred to as “the new cemetery,” as the 1887 clip about Jim Courtright’s funeral shows.

 Pioneers Rest did not get its current name until 1909.

 In 1883 Oakwood Cemetery was connected to the city by telephone—using John Peter Smith’s barbed wire fence!
 Clip is from the May 5, 1883 Fort Worth Gazette.

 In the early days of Oakwood, Fort Worth was still located mostly on the other side of the Trinity River.
 Thus, the dearly departed had to cross the Trinity to reach their new address in the afterlife.
 The Trinity was their River Styx.
 In the beginning, funerals were held in a home or a church in or near downtown.
 Then the hearse, drawn by horses, would cross the Trinity at a ford below the courthouse near the confluence and climb the hillside on Cemetery Road to Oakwood.
-After a heavy rain, crossing the river could be a harrowing experience.
+The river was much narrower and shallower before the flood control project of the 1950s-1960s, and after a heavy rain, when the river rose, crossing the river could be a harrowing experience.
 Sometimes horses—and mourners—in the funeral procession refused to go on.
 According to local lore, an expression formed in Fort Worth to describe loyal mourners who did not turn back at the ford: “He’s a good friend.
 He will follow you all the way across the river.”

 Oakwood originally had two subcemeteries: